Haltian-project/Greenhouse/README.md

 Coding: Visual studio code

-Deployment: Vercel, Render.
+Deployment: Vercel, Render

 ## Main Features
 1. Displays air conditions in the greenhouse.
 Includes temperature, humidity, carbon dioxide, air pressure and light level.
 2. An alert is sent when a condition in the environment exceeds a threshold.
 User can set the threshold by themselves.
 3. The Charts feature enables users to view historical data in a line graph format.
 4. Outside air condition display.
-5. Weather forecasting.
+5. Weather forecasting and presented as a line graph.
 6. Real-time electricity prices are displayed and presented as a line graph.
 7. Backlog for values ​​from which you can view changes in the greenhouse